rubber-knife/docker-rails-express-react/README.md

 ## Instructions
+(Your DNS must be set up to forward your domain to your current host for this to work)
 1. `$ git clone git@github.com:rubber-knife/docker-rails-express-react.git docker`
 2. `$ cd docker`
 3. `$ cp .env.example .env` — adjust variables as necessary